EpitechMouliBot/.github/profile/README.md

 Go to this [link]() and follow the instructions. <!-- TODO mettre le lien d'invitation du bot -->

-Now, it whould be into your server.
+Now, it should be into your server.

-To setup the bot and link it to your account created earlier, just type `/login` and fill your email and your password entered in the Chrome extension.
+To setup the bot and link it to your account created earlier, just type `/login` in a discord channel and fill your email and your password entered in the Chrome extension.

 Just after that, type `/channel` with the channel you want to recieve notifications.